-The Group's investment property pertains to a parcel of land and a building and improvements being leased-out to related parties and third parties and certain lots held for capital appreciation (see Note 18.2).
-Rental revenues recognized for the years ended December 31, 2009, 2008 and 2007 amounted to P58.5 million, P75.2 million and P72.1 million, respectively, and are recorded as part of Rental income in the statements of comprehensive income.
+The Group's investment property pertains to a parcel of land and a building and improvements being leased out to related parties and third parties, certain lots held for capital appreciation and memorial lots for investment purposes (see Note 18.2).
+Rental revenues recognized for the years ended December 31, 2010, 2009 and 2008 amounted to P13.4 million, P58.5 million, and P75.2 million, respectively, and are recorded as part of Rental income in the statements of comprehensive income.
 Real estate taxes and depreciation charges substantially represent the direct costs in leasing these properties.
-Real estate tax amounted to P5.3 million was recognized as a related expense in 2009, 2008 and 2007 are presented as part of Taxes and Licenses in the consolidated statements of comprehensive income.
+Real estate tax amounting to P1.0 million and P5.3 million was recognized as a related expense in 2010 and 2009 are presented as part of Taxes and Licenses in the consolidated statements of comprehensive income.